agrc/gis.utah.gov/sharing/process/index.md

 Adding data to [opendata.gis.utah.gov](https://opendata.gis.utah.gov) requires a few additional steps to navigate the ArcGIS Online sharing mechanics.
 This time you'll use the "Add data to Open Data" issue template.
 After the issue is opened, you'll need to request access to the [Open Data Staging Group](https://utah.maps.arcgis.com/home/group.html?id=3d3bd0d238f24f45b2c4b84f1015a317) in ArcGIS Online.
 This is a staging group that allows us to review the dataset before sharing it through Open Data.

 Once we've verified the dataset meets the qualifications, you can share it with the appropriate Utah SGID ArcGIS Online group.
-Everything in these groups are automatically added to Open Data.
+All items in these groups are automatically added to Open Data.
 If this is your first time sharing a data with the particular group, you'll need to request access to the group.

 Datasets that languish in the staging group, or that are added to a Utah SGID group without approval, may be removed according to our [policies]({% link about/policy/open-data/index.md %}).